 “First of all, realize that the differences are natural and inevitable, and try to enjoy all worlds!” advises Brunner.

 By applying the “fight” reaction, men can respond to stress with a high level of practicality.
 On the other hand, women are well equipped to calm, share, relieve loneliness and offer support during times of distress.
 In a relationship, each gender must understand and respect the unique needs of the other.
-For example, the woman should honor the “fleeing” man’s need for silence, while the man should respect the woman’s need for embrace and physical touch.
+For example, the woman should honor the “fleeing” man’s need for silence, while the man should respect the woman’s need for an embrace and physical touch

 “To succeed in the complicated task of overcoming the differences between men and women, supportive communication and personal, open discourse is absolutely necessary,” said Brunner.